Skip to content

 Parameter delayed_crontab

-This parameter guarantees only that execution starts after the specified delay, but does not guarantee execution precisely at the specified time.
+This parameter only guarantees execution after the specified time, not at the specified time.

-This parameter is not suitable for cases involving long-running cron jobs (Legacy: Auto Trigger Config), regardless of whether those long tasks are related to delayed execution.
+This parameter is not suitable for situations where 'long-running scheduled tasks exist', regardless of whether those long tasks are related to delayed execution.

 Example